chriscasola/cs4341/Project 2/README.txt

 5. Error in constraint09.dat solution

 ## Running the Program ##
 To run the program from Eclipse, right click Project2.java, choose "Run As" > "Run Configurations".
 In the window that pops up, click the Arguments tab and then type the name of the dat file to open under Program Arguments.

 ## Approach ##
+To implement the solver for CSPs, we started with the basic backtracking search algorithm with no heuristics.
+The pseudo-code for our implementation is here:
+	function BackTrack(csp)
+		if all items are assigned and constraints are met, return true select an unassigned item
+		for each bag in the domain of item construct a tree node for the item and add it to the tree assign the item to the bag
+			remove the item from the list of unassigned items verify constraints
+				if broken, revert the assignment and backtrack else recursively call backtrack on the current node (DFS)

+After implementing the BacktrackSearch class, we realized it would be simply to extend the BacktrackSearch class and simply override the selectUnassignedItem() and orderBags() methods to add heuristics to the search, namely least constraining values and minimum remaining values. orderBags() implements least constraining value by simply using Java's built in merge sort to sort the list using a comparator that calculates the least constraining bag. selectUnassignedItem() implements minimum remaining value.

+Next, we implemented the AC3() method in the Graph class which applies the arc consistency algorithm.

+Finally, we extended the BacktrackSearchHeuristic class and added forward checking to the Backtrack algorithm.

 ## Testing ##
 The following chart shows the times for our backtracking (BT), backtracking with arc consistency (BT & AC),